eendeego/node-bindings-guide/README.md

 The guide uses [Dinky theme](https://github.com/broccolini/dinky) and is build by the [github pages](http://pages.github.com/)'s [jekyll](https://github.com/mojombo/jekyll) site generator.

-To build the site locally use bundler to install jekyll:
+To build the site locally:

+Use bundler to install jekyll:

     bundle

 And then jekyll to generate the site:

-    jekyll --safe --auto
+    jekyll --safe --auto --server --base-url /node-bindings-guide/

+To access it point your browser to `http://localhost:4000/node-bindings-guide/`.

 The `_config.yml` file is already configured with the same settings as gh-pages.